bbeizer/AlumniNet/docs/index.md

-## AlumniNet Final Report
+### AlumniNet Final Report

-This is an application to facilitate alumni connections
+This is the final report for Cosi 166B.
+This project was developed by:

+- Alex Chang
+- Ben Bezier
+- Aarthi Sivasankar

+## Purpose

+The purpose of AlumniNet is to facilitate alumni connections between Brandeis students and Brandeis alumni.
+Users can make accounts by providing us with their enrollment information, such as their graduation year, as well as their major and interests.

+##

 [Project Overview](overview.md)